Support Investment in America’s Sanctuaries and Monuments in 2024

 The Foundation also works with the Administration and Congress to ensure that sanctuaries and monuments can continue to foster economic growth, support fishing and tourism jobs, preserve underwater and maritime treasures for our children and grandchildren, and provide critical public access for ocean recreation, research, and education.

-For Fiscal Year 2023, join the National Marine Sanctuary Foundation in urging Congress to prioritize public investment in national marine sanctuaries and marine national monuments at no less than $95.5 million.
-This investment builds up to the 50th anniversary of the National Marine Sanctuaries Act later this year by providing the resources needed to:
+For Fiscal Year 2024, join the National Marine Sanctuary Foundation in urging Congress to prioritize public investment in national marine sanctuaries and marine national monuments at no less than $95.5 million.
+This investment is necessary to provide the resources needed to: